CeaseFireDiscussions/digitalgarden/src/site/notes/Yada Yada Pauses/23 Isa-46 Yada Yada.md

 			- and I will bear.
 				- Yes, [^4]I will carry,
 				- and [^6]will deliver.
-	- "<mark style="background: #CACFD9A6;">To whom will you
+	- "To whom will you
-		- compare me, and consider my equal, and compare me, as if we were the same?</mark>
+		- compare me, and consider my equal, and compare me, as if we were the same?
 		- Some pour out gold from the bag,
 		- and weigh silver in the balance.
 		- They hire a goldsmith,